alecristia/dalohumacosp/README.md

 # dalohumacosp
 daylong recordings human and machine coding of speech

+# immediateFeedback
+The idea is to:
+- starting from a set of recordings from an olympus or USB in a folder named as the unique ID for the child,
+- concatenate them in a long file for future automatic analysis
+- extract 1 minute every half hour and concatenate with beep for parents
+- extract 1 minute per hour to validate (see next); then second minute per hour
+- present these to parents over praat script & ask (1) whether they allow others to listen, and (2) pre-annotate

 # human
 These scripts are used to extract subparts of the audio recordings (script 1_), extract minute 4 from those chunks and concatenate them into a single file (script 2_),